fjcalzado/Asynchronous-Javascript/readme.md

 # CPU-Bound vs I/O-Bound Operations

-So far we have seen tasks that consume CPU resources, they carry a workload (piece of code) to be executed in our application.
+So far, we have seen tasks that consume CPU resources, they carry a workload (piece of code) to be executed in our application.
 These are called **CPU-bound** operations.

-Programs, however, may also consist in reading data from disk, accessing an external database or fetching some data over the network.
-All these input/output operations trigger requests that are attended outside our program execution context.
+Programs, however, may also consist in reading files from disk, accessing an external database or fetching some data over the network.
+All these input/output operations trigger special requests that are attended outside our program execution context.
 Therefore, **I/O-bound** operations do not '*run*' or '*execute*' in our application domain<sup id="sfootnote1">[1](#tfootnote1)</sup>.

 ![CPU-bound vs I/O-bound](src/png/cpu_io.png)

-Bound operations also implies bottleneck with the resource is bound to.
+Bound operations also implies a bottleneck with the resource is bound to.
 Increasing CPU resources will improve CPU-bound operations performance, while a better I/O system will boost I/O-bound operations.

-By nature, CPU-bound operations are synchronous, although interleaving or parallelism can be used to achieve concurrency.
+By nature, CPU-bound operations are synchronous (sequential), although interleaving or parallelism can be used to achieve concurrency.
 One interesting fact of I/O-bound operations is that they can be asynchronous, and, asynchrony is a very useful form of concurrency as we will see in the next section.

 <sup id="tfootnote1">[1](#sfootnote1)</sup> *How and where these operations take place is out of the scope of this guide.
 They are enabled through APIs implemented in the browsers, and in last instance, the OS itself*.